Kentucky Bourbon Balls

-- In a food processor, add pecans and vanilla wafers and crush until completely crumbled.2 cups Nilla Wafers, 1 cup pecans
+- In a food processor, add Nilla Wafers and pecans and crush until completely crumbled.2 cups Nilla Wafers, 1 cup pecans

 - Add light corn syrup and Kentucky bourbon to bowl, then mix to combine.
 Be patient; mixture will slowly incorporate the moisture and reduce half in size.
 Dough will be very thick.
 If needed, you can use your hands to knead the dough to finish mixing.1/4 cup bourbon, 1/4 cup light corn syrup

 - Using a 1 teaspoon cookie scoop (or similiar size), scoop out dough and roll it between your hands to form a ball.
 Drop the ball in the small bowl of cocoa sugar mixture and roll to coats.
 Place finished candy ball on prepared baking sheet.
 Repeat this step until all dough has been used.

 - Place baking sheet in the freezer for 1 hour so that candy can set.
 While candy sets, place any remaining cocoa powder mixture into a sealable container.